NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **iridescence** (float range [0.0, 1.0], default 0.0)

     The iridescence intensity factor.
 This controls the amount of the iridescence effect.
-(The renderer implements this weight as stochastic condition which requires accumulation of multiple samples to achieve the specified weighting.)
+(The renderer implements this weight as stochastic condition which requires accumulation of multiple samples to achieve the specified weighting).

 * **iridescenceTexture** (boolean)